Career Development Scholarship

 Step 4: Timeline

 Online interviews will take place in mid-December with offers made before the end of the year.
-Students who accept our offer will then be nominated for the Institute of Physics Bell Burnell Graduate Scholarship, and must apply for this scheme as a condition of their offer letter.
+Students who accept our offer will then be considered for nomination to the Institute of Physics Bell Burnell Graduate Scholarship.
 The student, supervisor and Director of Graduate studies will work together to submit the relevant paperwork for this additional award with a deadline of 19th January 2026.

 By accepting an offer the Career Development Scholarship, full PhD funding is guaranteed, irrespective of the outcome of the Bell Burnell application.
 If you are successful, however, you will become a joint Bell Burnell Scholar and Career Development Scholar.